eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-messages.md

     connected devices."
   %}

-Messages provide the possibility to send something **to** or **from** an actual device using an arbitrary subject/topic and a custom payload with a custom content-type.
+Messages provide the possibility to send something **to** or **from** an actual device using an arbitrary subject/topic.
+They contain a custom payload with a custom content-type, so you can choose what content best fits your solution.

 Expressed differently, messages
 * **to** devices are operations which should trigger an action on a device (e.g. with a subject `turnOff`),